 The program supports public land managers to deliver urban forest restoration projects within the Swan Canning Riverpark (Riverpark) and surrounds (including tributaries and drainage lines) in the Swan Canning catchment.
 This is a unique opportunity, with funding available for projects that address the following priorities:

-• Improved Riverpark amenity value and use by residents and tourists.
+• Enhanced Riverpark amenity and use

 Projects that have received funding under the Swan Canning Riverpark Urban Forest Funding program.